schettino72/myblog/_posts/javascript-html-generation.md

 $('body').append($('<div>Hello there!</div>'));
 ~~~~

-That's funny, even that we are manipulating the DOM directly you must write HTML amrkup.
+That's funny, even that we are manipulating the DOM directly you must write HTML markup.

 3) another DOM API ([hoe.js](http://hoejs.schettino72.net/))